oskarvh/kicad_openems_pipeline/README.md

 # Install python deps:
 sudo python3 -m pip install vtk scipy matplotlib h5py

+# Install gerber2ems dependencies:
+sudo apt install gerbv

+# Optional, but nice:
+sudo apt install paraview
 ```

 ## 1.3.
 Install gerber2ems
 This project uses Antmicro's `gerber2ems` module to convert gerber files to a format that can be opened by OpenEMS.
-ASsuming the submodules have been fetched, the package needs to be installed:
+Assuming the submodules have been fetched, the package needs to be installed:
 ```
 # cd into gerber2ems
 cd <path to where you cloned the repo>/gerber2ems